 The current coronavirus contingency (COVID-19) has created different challenges for the authorities in charge of fighting and preventing the crimes of Money Laundering and the Financing of Terrorism (ML/FT).
-As usual, all companies must strive in the prevention and detection of these risks in a timely manner and carry out an analysis of the new ML / TF risks derived from the COVID-19 crisis.
+As usual, all companies must strive the prevention and detection of these risks in a timely manner and carry out an analysis of the new ML / TF risks derived from the COVID-19 crisis.
 In this paper, we have generated a series of recommendations that companies may consider, as a good business practice, to implement and timely mechanisms to prevent and detect them quickly.

 What Are The New Risks in Money Laundering and Terrorist Financing?

 - Traffic in counterfeit drugs, adulteration of medical supplies, and sale of some supplies without the quality standards required by the health sector.

 - There is an increase in financial fraud and scams on the occasion of economic uncertainty and fears caused by the pandemic.

-- Increase in crimes related to corruption for the need and urgency of a state of national emergency within the state's treatment processes.
+- An increase in crimes related to corruption for the need and urgency of a state of national emergency within the state's treatment processes.

 - Use of informal economy to provide financing.

 - An offer of fraudulent investments in the form of a Ponzi scheme in the face of economic uncertainty and means derived from the pandemic.

 - Use of virtual assets as a method for laundering of assets.

 - An increase in remote or off-site financial operations and purchases of products and services online could be used by criminals to carry out fraud and cybercrime.

 - Evasion of the controls arranged by the companies for the adequate knowledge of the clients and other counterparts due to work remotely.